boyzoid/blog/content/posts/2022/september/mysql-shell-alias.md

 ```
 Breaking these down, we see that running `mysql` from a PowerShell prompt will run `mysqlsh` in 'SQL mode', and running `mysqlx` will run `mysqlsh` in 'JS Mode'.
 In both cases, it will attempt to connect to MySQL on the local system.

 As Fred noted, by default MySQL Shell will try to log in to the MySQL server with the user running the command.
-If you want to use a different user, `my_user` for example (but this is frowned upon, especially outside a development environment), you could modify the function definitions to look like this:
+If you want to use a different user, `my_user` for example, you could modify the function definitions to look like this:

 ```powershell
 Function myshell{ mysqlsh --sql mysqlx://my_user@localhost }